rcornwell/sims/README.md

    * Add support for IBM 3330 drive to run Waits.
    * Add support for DC76 for ITS.

+# IBM 360 simulator.

+This is a new simulator.
+There is still much work and testing that needs to be done.
+The goal is to have it run TOS, DOS and OS/360.
+If there is interest I might try early versions of MTS, and possibly add in 370 paging support.

+It supports the following units:

+    DASD (Disk)
+    * 2301, 2302, 2303, 2305, 2311, 2314, 3330.

+    Tape
+    * 2400 (7 track and 9 track).

+    Unit record
+    * 2540 Card reader
+    * 2540 Card punch
+    * 1403 Line Priner
+    * 1050 Console

+    Communications
+    * 2703 with 16 lines of 2741 or 1050.
+(Todo).

 # IBM 7000 simulators.
 Latest status for I7000 Cpus: